asciisd/referrals-laravel/README.md

 ```
 $ php artisan vendor:publish
 ```
-and from the providers list choose the `ReferralsLaravelServiceProvider`
+and from the providers list choose the `ReferralsLaravelServiceProvider`.

 Next, inside your `.env` file, add the route you want the invited user to be redirected to.
 ```dotenv